Kim Kardashian Wants Us To Know Exactly Where She & Kanye Stand

 As for how Kardashian can reconcile her own progressive politics with West's recent ideologies, she previously wrote that "most people (including myself) have very different feelings & opinions about this.
 But this is HIS opinion.
 I believe in people being able to have their own opinions, even if really different from mine.
 He never said he agrees with [Trump's] politics."

-Kardashian herself has worked with Trump, successfully advocating for clemency for Alice Marie Johnson, who was sentenced to life in prison for a first-time drug offense.
+Kardashian herself has worked with Trump, successfully advocating for clemency for Alice Marie Johnson, who was sentenced to life in prison for a first-time drug offence.

 It's certainly not Kardashian's responsibility to answer for her husband, but it's safe to say for better or worse, she'll be sticking by his side.